 “That’s Leader Giovanni’s, right?
 What’s he like?”

 Blue grins.
 “Oh man, Giovanni is awesome.
-He was fourteen when he became Leader, and he’s held the Gym for decades.
+He was nineteen when he became Champion, and he’s held his Gym for decades.
 He’s like fifty-something now.”

 “He’s really philanthropic too,” Red adds.
 “Gives away millions to subsidize trainer activities and fund pokemon research.”